matthewmoscou/matthewmoscou.github.io/Funding.markdown

 			<section class="leftadjust">
 				<h2>Perry Foundation</h2>
 				<p>Perry Foundation is a registered UK Charity with the objectives of promoting education and research connected with agriculture or food production for the benefit of the public.</p>
-				<p>Funding from the Perry Foundation currently supports a part of Helen Brabham's PhD.</p>
+				<p>Funding from the Perry Foundation currently supports a part of Helen Brabham's PhD funding.</p>
 			</section>
 		</div>
 	</div>